STaRDoGG/Deluge-Dark/README.md

-NOTE: This is here for my own use and customization. -STaRDoGG
+NOTE: This is here for my own personal use and customization.
+Please use HalianElf's original repo rather than this one. -STaRDoGG

 # Deluge-Dark
 This is a dark skin for the Deluge WebUI to use with [Organizr](https://github.com/causefx/Organizr/)